-(k) Recognition of fees and other income from contracts with customers i) Fee income earned from services that are provided over a certain period of time Fees earned for the provision of services over a period of time are accrued over that period.
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2021 i) Fee income earned from services that are provided over a certain period of time Fees earned for the provision of services over a period of time are accrued over that period.
 These fees include commission income and outsourcing fee on shared-service services to Mizuho Bank, Ltd., Labuan Branch and other management and advisory fees.